-- Section 2 compares the natural disaster data of 2023 with the annual average of the last 30-year (1993-2022) - Section 3 compares the climate-related disaster data of 2023 with the annual average of the last 30-year (1993-2022) - Section 4 analyzes COVID-19 data up to 2023 since the World Health Organization declared it as a global pandemic on 11 March 2020 by comparing the global trend with the situations of ADRC member countries
+- Section 7.1 compares the natural disaster data of 2023 with the annual average of the last 30-year (1993 -2022) - Section 7.2 compares the climate-related disaster data of 2023 with the annual average of the last 30year (1993-2022) - Section 7.3 analyzes COVID-19 data up to 2023 since the World Health Organization declared it as a global pandemic on 11 March 2020 by comparing the global trend with the situations of ADRC member countries

-Of the 374 disaster occurrences recorded in 2023, the Türkiye-Syria earthquakes of 6 February was the most notable event due its massive impacts: over 55,000 deaths, more than 23 million people affected, and staggering economic losses of over USD100 billion.
+Of the 374 disaster occurrences recorded in 2023, the Türkiye-Syria earthquakes of 6 February was the most notable event due its massive impacts of over 55,000 deaths, more than 23 million people affected, and staggering economic losses of over USD100 billion.
 While this Databook can show the general data on deaths, people affected, and economic losses, it cannot show the detailed disaggregated data of impacts by gender, location, or sector.
 In other words, this Databook will not show how many of the deaths are male or female, how many of the houses destroyed are in rural or urban areas, or which sector accounts for the greatest economic losses.
-Instead, this Databook simply shows an overview of trends (whether increasing or decreasing) on disaster occurrences and its impacts.
+Instead, this Databook simply shows an overview of trends (whether increasing or decreasing) of disaster occurrences and its impacts.
 By providing an overview of the trends, readers may gain curiosity to investigate the reasons behind them.

 If we look at the disaster occurrences in 2023, the recorded number of events (374 events) is higher by 13% compared to the annual average for the past 30 years (1993-2022), which is 330 events/year.
 The most frequent occurrences were floods (44% or 163 events), storms (37% or 139 events), and earthquakes (9% or 32 events).
 As observed, devastating floods were experienced in India, Guatemala, Tanzania, Nigeria, Yemen, Somalia, Philippines, Italy, and Congo.
 Storms affected Libya (Daniel), Malawi (Freddy), India (Michaung), China (Doksuri), and Mexico (Otis).
 Earthquakes struck Türkiye Syria, Morocco, and Afghanistan while droughts lingered in Indonesia and United States of America.
-Remaining as the most prone region in the world, many of these disasters were in Asia.
-Data in the region shows an increasing number of disaster occurrences in 2023 with 152 events compared to the annual average for the past 30 years (1993-2022), which is 132 events/year.
-We observed that in terms of deaths, there is an increasing trend both globally and in Asia.
+As the most prone region in the world, many of these disasters were in Asia where the number of disaster occurrences in 2023 was 152 events compared to the annual average for the past 30 years (1993-2022), which is 132 events/year.
+In terms of the number of deaths, we observed that there is an increasing trend both globally and in Asia.
 In terms of people affected, there is a decreasing trend both globally and in Asia, which can be attributed to the improvements in disaster risk reduction (DRR) measures.
 In terms of economic losses, the data shows an increasing trend both globally and in Asia.
-However, one significant observation in 2023 is that while economic losses generally show an increasing trend, it is not the case for flood.
+However, one significant observation in 2023 is that while economic losses generally show an increasing trend for almost all disaster types, it is not case for flood.
 Globally, economic losses from floods in 2023 is lower (USD 20.37 billion) compared to the annual average of the past 30 years (USD 30.06 billion/year).
 Similar trend is observed in Asia, where economic losses from flood in 2023 (USD 0.17 billion) is lower compared to the 30-year average (USD 18.21 billion/year).
+This is a unique trend in 2023, where economic losses from flood disaster decreased, igniting further investigation.